2020 Major League Baseball season: National

-This is the seventh year of the current eight-year deals with Fox, ESPN, and TBS.
+This was the seventh year of the current eight-year deals with Fox, ESPN, and TBS.
 Fox was to televise the MLB at Field of Dreams game on August 13.
 FS1 televised games on Tuesday nights and on Saturdays both during the afternoon and night.
 ESPN televised games on its flagship telecast Sunday Night Baseball as well as Monday and Wednesday nights.
 Fox and ESPN Sunday Night Baseball telecasts were exclusive; all other national telecasts were subject to local blackout.

 TBS televised one AL Wild Card Series, both American League Division Series matchups and the American League Championship Series.
 ESPN televised seven of the eight Wild Card Series with live look-ins and alternate broadcasts on ESPN+.
-On September 28, it was announced that ABC would broadcast at least four of ESPN's Wild Card Series games, marking the first time a national MLB game had aired on the network since 1995 (via the ill-fated The Baseball Network arrangement).
-FS1 and MLB Network will televise both National League Division Series matchups.
-Fox and FS1 televised the National League Championship Series, and the World Series was be on Fox for the 21st straight year.
+On September 28, it was announced that ABC would broadcast at least four of ESPN's Wild Card Series games, marking the first time a national MLB game had aired on ABC since 1995 (via the ill-fated The Baseball Network arrangement).
+FS1 and MLB Network televised both National League Division Series matchups.
+Fox and FS1 televised the National League Championship Series, and the World Series was on Fox for the 21st straight year.